 I’m speaking of course of the Halo effect—an effect so subtle, we may not even realize it’s taken hold—until we’ve made an expensive hiring mistake, that is.

-In the simplest, the Halo Effect occurs when we assume that because someone excels at (A), they will also be good at (B), and (C).
+In its simplest form, the Halo Effect occurs when we assume that because someone excels at (A), they will also be good at (B), and (C).
 During the selection process, our subconscious is making assumptions about a candidate that can be unduly influenced by the interactions we have.
 Take for example a hiring manager, who discovers they enjoy the same hobby as a candidate during interview pre-amble.
 Because, the hiring manager holds positive pre-conceived notions about that particular hobby, it influences how that candidate is assessed during all other aspects of the selection process, sometimes providing false positives where there are none.
 That hiring manager is being blinded by the glow of the halo, so to speak.

 The halo effect can extend from any number of factors which hold a personal pre-conception for a hiring manager.
 The danger with the halo effect is not only that you may end up with the wrong candidate in the position, but you may end up hiring too many like-minded individuals, which can perpetuate the status quo and deprive your organization of the critical variety of personalities and thinking styles which are critical for business growth.